-In economics, deflation is an increase in the real value of the monetary unit of account, as reflected in a decrease in the general price level of goods and services exchanged, measurable by broad price indices.
+In economics, deflation is an increase in the real value of the monetary unit of account, as reflected in a decrease in cost of living, measurable by broad price indices.

-Economists generally believe that a sudden deflationary shock is a problem in a modern economy because it increases the real value of debt, especially if the deflation is unexpected.
-Deflation may also aggravate recessions and lead to a deflationary spiral (see later section).
+Economists generally believe that a larger deflationary shock is a problem in a modern economy because it increases the real value of debt, especially if the deflation is unexpected.
+Parts of the financial sector that finance lending by borrowing currency or short-term funds can be stressed as the short-term cost of funds rise above the return available from simply holding money during a deflation.
+Deflation may also aggravate recessions and lead to a deflationary spiral.

 Our latest “Deflation” Articles: